 - Wednesdays at 6:30 p.m.

 The 11 a.m. meeting has First Day School (Quakerese for Sunday School) and nursery care throughout the school year, and informal child care during the summer months.
-First and fifth Sundays are exceptions.
-On first Sundays we hold “family meeting” where adults and children gather together for songs, games and spiritual exploration in a separate room from meeting for worship.
-When there is a fifth Sunday we have a 30-minute worship session where parents are specifically encouraged to bring their children.
+First Sundays are exceptions, when we hold “family meeting,” where adults and children gather together for songs, games and spiritual exploration in a separate room from meeting for worship.
 Adult education is held Sundays from 9:45-10:45 a.m.
 September through May.